Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### You can change the Azure Active Directory (Azure AD) tenant to which an Azure subscription is associated
+### You can change the Azure Active Directory (Azure AD) tenant to which an Azure subscription is associated.

 - [x] Yes.
 - [ ] No.